 A MySQL Cluster has both a physical and logical organization, with computers being the physical elements.
 The logical or functional elements of a cluster are referred to as nodes, and a computer housing a cluster node is sometimes referred to as a cluster host.
 There are three types of nodes, each corresponding to a specific role within the cluster.
 These are:

 With which operating systems can I use MySQL Cluster?

 MySQL Cluster is supported on most Unix-like operating systems.
 Beginning with MySQL Cluster NDB 7.1.3, MySQL Cluster is also supported in production on Microsoft Windows operating systems.

 We do not intend to provide any level of support on Windows for MySQL Cluster in MySQL 5.0; you must use MySQL Cluster NDB 7.1.3 or later to obtain GA-level support for MySQL Cluster in a Windows environment.
-See MySQL Cluster Development in MySQL Cluster NDB 7.1, for more information.
+See What is New in MySQL Cluster NDB 7.1, for more information.